-A lot of research is being done on the issue of migration as a result of environmental changes due to climate change.
-How much action is being taken by governments, as well as businesses and international aid organizations, is open for debate.
+A lot of research is being done on the issue of migration due to environmental changes due to climate change.
+How much action is being taken by governments, businesses, and international aid organizations is open for debate.

-The International Institute for Sustainable Development (IISD) in 2008 published a short book by Oli Brown entitled, “Migration and Climate Change.”
+In 2008, the International Institute for Sustainable Development (IISD) published a short book by Oli Brown entitled “Migration and Climate Change.”

-In it, Brown focuses on examining and analyzing possible future scenarios for forced migration due to climate change and attempts to estimate the developmental impact of forced migration and the resettlement of millions of people displaced by coastal flooding, extreme droughts, other extreme weather events and large-scale disruption to agriculture.
+In it, Brown focuses on examining and analyzing possible future scenarios for forced migration due to climate change and attempts to estimate the developmental impact of forced migration and the resettlement of millions of people displaced by coastal flooding, extreme droughts, other extreme weather events, and large-scale agricultural disruption.

 Released on Oct.
-19, the UK government sponsored “Migration and Global Environmental Change Foresight Report,” warns of the potential for large-scale humanitarian disasters to take place as a result of changing climate, including flooding, drought and rising sea levels.
+19, the UK government-sponsored “Migration and Global Environmental Change Foresight Report” warns of the potential for large-scale humanitarian disasters due to changing climate, including flooding, drought, and rising sea levels.

 Looking out over a 50-year time horizon, the report is said to be the most detailed study carried out on this increasingly urgent issue, according to a BBC report.

-The report’s authors conclude that governments and other stakeholders need to act now to prepare for such events, and that the best way of doing so was to assist the world’s poorest to move away from areas likely to be affected.
+The report’s authors conclude that governments and other stakeholders need to act now to prepare for such events and that the best way of doing so is to assist the world’s poorest to move away from areas likely to be affected.

 Image credit: Thai Travel News